 See a video of these intelligent crows using tools here.
 And view photos from Swift’s crow studies at the University of Washington below.

-Kaeli Swift is a PhD student at the University of Washington in Seattle.
+Kaeli Swift is a postdoctoral researcher at the University of Washington in Seattle.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 You know, over the years, we’ve been discovering just how smart crows are.
 We’ve seen them build tools.
 You know they’re pretty smart.